gopkumr/gopkumr.github.io/content/post/AppGatewayURLRewrite.md

 Specifically, requests with the path /nonprod/* should be directed to the non-production API Management instance, while requests without this path should be forwarded to the production instance.

 ## Solution
-Prerequisite: Two separate API Management instances are created - one for non-production and one for production and base URLs (FQDN) for both instances are known.
+Prerequisite: Two separate API Management instances are created - one for non-production and one for production and FQDN for both instances are known.

 - **Step 1**: Configure Listener & Backend Pools in Application Gateway
 Create a listener with a public IP address